mldbai/mldb/container_files/public_html/doc/builtin/Url.md

 The following protocols are available for URLs:

+- `azureblob://` Refers to a file stored on Microsoft Azure Blob Storage service.
+   If the file is not public, then credentials must be added.
+- `file://`: Refers to a file inside the MLDB container.
+These resources are only accessible from the same container that created them.
+A relative path (for example `file://filename.txt`) has two slashes after `file:`, and will create a file in the working directory of MLDB, that is the `mldb_data` directory.
+An absolute path has three slashes after the `file:`, and will create a path relative to the root directory of the MLDB container (for example, `file:///mldb_data/filename.txt`).
 - `http://` and `https://`: standard HTTP, to get a file from an HTTP server on the public internet or a private intranet.
 - `s3://`: Refers to a file on Amazon's S3 service.
 If the file is not public, then